Napoléon, comte Daru: Career

-Napoléon Daru was born on 12 June 1807 in Paris.
+Napoléon Daru was born on 11 June 1807 in Paris.

 He was the son of Pierre Daru and godson of Napoleon and Joséphine.

-He studied at the lycée Louis-le-Grand, then at the l'Ecole polytechnique and at the l'Ecole militaire d'application in Metz.
+He studied at the Lycée Louis-le-Grand, then at the École polytechnique and at the École militaire d'application in Metz.
 After becoming second-lieutenant of artillery in 1830, he participated with military honor in the French conquest of Algeria.
 He became peer of France in 1833.

 During the French Second Republic he was a member of the National Constituent Assembly for Manche from 7 January 1849 to 26 May 1849, and a member of the National Legislative Assembly for Manche from 13 May 1849 to 8 December 1851.

 During the Second French Empire he was a member of the Corps législatif for Manche from 6 June 1869 to 4 September 1870.

-He was a member of the Académie des Sciences Morales et Politiques in 1860, and minister of foreign affairs in the cabinet of Émile Ollivier in 1870.
+He was a member of the Académie des Sciences Morales et Politiques in 1860, and Minister of Foreign Affairs in the cabinet of Émile Ollivier in 1870.

-After Léon Gambetta dissolved the departmental general councils on 26 December 1870 Daru and Arthur Legrand, protested the measure.
+After Léon Gambetta dissolved the departmental general councils on 26 December 1870, Daru and Arthur Legrand protested the measure.

 During the French Third Republic Daru was a member of the National Assembly for Manche from 8 February 1871 to 7 March 1876.
 He belonged to the Orléanist parliamentary group, Centre droit.

-He was a member of the senate from 30 January 1876 to 4 January 1879.
+He was a member of the Senate from 30 January 1876 to 4 January 1879.

-Napoléon Daru died on 20 June 1890 in Paris.
+Napoléon Daru died on 20 February 1890 in Paris.